paulvantieghem/curla/README.md

 tensorboard --logdir experiments --port 6006
 ```

-For custom training, have a look at the `train.py` file and the `settings.py` file.
+For custom training, have a look at the section `4.
+Custom Training`

 ### 3. Evaluation
 At each evaluation step during training, the current CURL model is saved in the `experiments/experiment_name/model` directory.
 To evaluate a saved model, run: